NTS Sessions 1–4

-NTS Sessions 1–4 (also known as NTS Sessions) is the thirteenth studio album by British electronic music duo Autechre, released by Warp on 26 April 2018.
-The album was announced on 9 April, and consists of original music comprising Autechre's April 2018 residency for NTS Radio, which was announced the week before, on 3 April 2018.
-The album was subsequently released in both digital and physical formats.
-Containing eight hours of music, NTS Sessions 1–4 is the longest Autechre release to date.
+NTS Sessions 1–4 (also known as NTS Sessions) is the thirteenth studio album by British electronic music duo Autechre.
+It was released by Warp Records on 26 April 2018.
+The album was announced on 9 April, and consists of original music comprising Autechre's residency for NTS Radio on 3 April.
+The album was released digitally as well as 8xCD and 12xLP.
+Containing exactly eight hours of music, NTS Sessions 1–4 is the longest Autechre studio album.
 The album was met with critical acclaim.

-Release and promotion

-On 3 April 2018, the band announced a four-week residency on the online station NTS Radio, the broadcasts for which would occur on the 5th, 12th, 19th and 26th of that month at 4:00 PM GMT +1.
-It was not made known that the residency would include new material until after the first session was broadcast, leading many to assume that it would be another of the band's extended DJ mixes.
-A few days after the first session aired, Warp announced that each of the two-hour sessions would be released as a digital download immediately after broadcast, with 12-LP and 8-CD boxed sets of the entire album, as well as 3-LP pressings of each individual session, to be released in July, primarily through Bleep.com's Autechre store.

-Composition and production
+Background

-In an August 2018 interview with Pitchfork, Sean Booth and Rob Brown disclosed that they were initially disinclined to do a residency when approached by NTS, having produced a DJ set for the station in 2016.
-However, it subsequently occurred to the duo that they had enough material to fill eight hours, and they ultimately conceived of the project as an extended radio show.
-Like other Autechre releases of the past decade, the music is a product of what they refer to as "the system": "a labyrinthine compendium of software synthesizers, virtual machines, and digital processes."
+In an August 2018 interview with Pitchfork, Sean Booth and Rob Brown stated that they were hesitant to do a residency when approached by NTS, having already produced a set for the station in 2016.
+However, it occurred to the duo that they had enough material to fill eight hours, and they ultimately conceived of the project as an extended radio show.
+Like other Autechre releases of the past decade, the music is a product of what the duo refers to as "the system": "a labyrinthine compendium of software synthesizers, virtual machines, and digital processes."
 When asked how far back the material goes, Booth explained:

 In approaching the project as a radio show, "tracks were put together and edited with that in mind", with "versions and repeats of ideas that have occurred in earlier material."
 The duo "spent ages sequencing" the album's component parts with an emphasis on "deep mixing ... where you've got things you aren't necessarily aware of at first listen."

+Announcement

+On 3 April 2018, the duo officially announced a four-week residency on the online radio station NTS.
+Broadcasts would occur on the 5th, 12th, 19th and 26th of April at 4:00 PM GMT+1.
+Each session lasted for 2 hours.
+It was not made known that the residency would include new material until after the first session was broadcast, leading many to assume that it would be another of the band's extended DJ mixes.

+Release

+A few days after the first session aired, Warp announced that each of the two-hour sessions would be released as a digital download immediately after broadcast.
+Physical 12xLP and 8xCD boxset versions of the entire album were also to be released, as well as 3xLP pressings of each individual session primarily through Bleep.